Retirement Plans FAQs regarding the Voluntary Correction Program (VCP)

-If a plan with a Plan Document Failure is submitted under the VCP, is the plan sponsor required to concurrently submit an application for a determination letter?
+If a plan document failure is submitted under the VCP, is the plan sponsor required to concurrently submit an application for a determination letter?

-A determination letter submission is required if you are correcting for a “non-amender failure,” other than through the adoption of: (1) an amendment designated by the IRS as a model amendment (2) a prototype or volume submitter plan for which the plan sponsor has reliance on the plan’s opinion or advisory letter or (3) a corrective amendment for failure to adopt timely good faith, interim, or optional law change amendments prior to the plan’s first on-cycle year following the date by which any such amendment should have been adopted under Section 5.05 of Rev. Proc.
-2007-44 and the plan is off-cycle.
+A determination letter submission is required if you are correcting a “nonamender failure” (a late plan amendment) other than through the adoption of: (1) an amendment designated by the IRS as a model amendment, (2) a prototype or volume submitter plan for which the plan sponsor has reliance on the plan’s opinion or advisory letter, or (3) a corrective amendment for failure to adopt timely good faith, interim, or optional law change amendments prior to the plan’s first on-cycle year following the date by which any such amendment should have been adopted under Section 5.05 of Revenue Procedure 2007-44 and the plan is off-cycle.
 If the plan is on-cycle, a determination letter application is required if the failure is a failure to adopt timely good faith, interim, or optional law change amendments.
 However, the plan sponsor has the option to not include the application with their VCP submission and can choose to file the determination letter application with the Cincinnati Submission Processing Center by the end of the applicable cycle.
 A non-amender failure refers to the failure to amend the plan to reflect a change in a qualification requirement within the plan’s applicable remedial amendment period.

-Is there an avenue for plan sponsors to negotiate correction under the VCP on an anonymous basis?
+Can plan sponsors negotiate correction under the VCP on an anonymous basis?